Chaplygin and Polytropic gases Teleparallel Robertson-Walker $F(T)$ gravity solutions: Introduction

 Ultimately we want to study in detail the quartessence suitable teleparallel cosmological solutions and its physical impacts.
-Therefore we need at the current stage to find the possible Chaplygin and polytropic cosmological gas teleparallel $F(T)$ gravity solutions in a Robertson-Walker spacetime (TRW).
+Therefore we need, at the current stage, to find the possible Chaplygin and polytropic cosmological gas teleparallel $F(T)$ gravity solutions in a Robertson--Walker spacetime (TRW).
 We had found the TRW geometry and we had solved the TRW FEs and conservation laws (CL) for PF and SF solutions in teleparallel $F(T)$ and $F(T,B)$ gravities \cite{coleylandrygholami,preprint,FTBcosmogholamilandry,scalarfieldTRW}.
-But we can do further and aim to solve for polytropic and Chaplygin cosmological gases teleparallel $F(T)$ solutions as the next step of development.
-For satisfying this main aim, we will use the same TRW geometry, FEs and CLs to develop the teleparallel Chaplygin $F(T)$ solutions in section \ref{sect3}, the teleparallel polytropic $F(T)$ solutions in section \ref{sect4}.
-We will then compare and highlight the similarities and differences by using graphs in section \ref{sect5} before concluding the current paper in section \ref{sectconcl}.
+But we can go further and aim to solve for polytropic and Chaplygin cosmological gases teleparallel $F(T)$ solutions as the next step.
+To satisfy this aim, we will use the same TRW geometry, FEs and CLs to develop the teleparallel Chaplygin $F(T)$ solutions in Section \ref{sect3} and the teleparallel polytropic $F(T)$ solutions in Section \ref{sect4}.
+We will then compare and highlight the similarities and differences by using graphs { and propose future experimental data-based analysis guidelines} in Section~\ref{sect5} before concluding the current paper in Section \ref{sectconcl}.

-\section{Summary of Teleparallel Gravity and field equations}
+\section{Summary of Teleparallel Gravity and Field Equations}

-\subsection{Teleparallel $F(T)$-gravity theory field equations and torsional quantities}
+\subsection{Teleparallel $F(T)$-Gravity Theory Field Equations and Torsional Quantities}

 The teleparallel $F(T)$-type gravity action integral with any gravitational source is \cite{Aldrovandi_Pereira2013,Bahamonde:2021gfp,Krssak:2018ywd,Coley:2019zld,SSpaper,nonvacSSpaper,nonvacKSpaper,roberthudsonSSpaper,scalarfieldKS,scalarfieldTRW,staticscalarfieldSS}: